dabrahams/standard/README.md

     - The looked up name is searched with a qualified lookup into `ls`.

-    - If the qualified lookup returns an entity `e` and:
+    - If the qualified lookup returns a set of entities entity `E` and:

-        - If `e` is a local binding and `n` occurs after the declaration of `e` in the program text, the search succeeds and returns `e`.
+        - If `E` is a local binding and `n` occurs after the declaration of `e` in the program text, the search succeeds and returns `e`.

         - If `e` is a local function without captures, the search succeeds and returns `e`.